 THE LAW ON ISOLATED WORK

-At the regulatory level it is useful to remember, Moreover, that in anticipation of the use of man-down devices it is necessary to formalize a privacy agreement company relating to geolocation and the processing of related data.
+At the regulatory level it is useful to remember, Furthermore, that in anticipation of the use of man-down devices it is necessary to formalize a privacy agreement company relating to geolocation and the processing of related data.

 We conclude on a positive note in terms of business management: to encourage the use of man down devices, l’INAIL included their endowment in the requirements for the reduction of the average tariff rate, requesting the purchase invoices or the rental contract for the detection systems as evidence.
 An extra element to go to great lengths to purchase – and in the production - of these devices aimed at an ever growing segment of the market.